Reference numbers for your rates

 - summarising the information you provided

-Update the personal details on your rate account
+Update the personal details on your rates bill

-You can use the online form to change personal details on your domestic rate account, including:
+You can use the online form to change personal details on your domestic rates bill, including:

 - incorrect spelling in your name or address